cadenzaflow/cadenzaflow-docs-static/get-started/content/archive/rpa/installation.md

 * In general, lines starting with a `#` are comments and will not be considered by the Bridge.
 * `license-file`: Remove the comment character.
 The property value should be `file:///${user.dir}/license.txt`.
-* `camunda-api`: Adjust the URL and credentials to your Camunda Platform instance if necessary.
+* `cadenzaflow-api`: Adjust the URL and credentials to your CadenzaFlow Platform instance if necessary.

 ### UiPath Cloud